5 Things Every Greeter Should and Shouldn’t Convey

 by Thomas Bennigan

 Thank God for church greeters!
 They arrive early.
 They’re super-friendly.
 And they’re our church’s first line of defense.
-They are definitely special people with a special gift.
+They are definitely special people with a special gift of hospitality.
 I visit a lot of churches and I’ve seen a lot of different greeters.
 But greeters aren’t only supposed to smile, shake hands and pass out a bulletin.

 So here are 5 Things Every Church Greeter Should Convey: